 What Is Monitoring In The Google Cloud Platform?

 GCP monitoring comprises collecting, analyzing, and acting on observability data generated by Google Cloud services, user experiences, apps, and infrastructure.
-It involves keeping track of the health and performance of your environment, including its costs and security.
+It involves monitoring the health and performance of your environment, including its costs and security.

 Monitoring in GCP relies on collecting metrics, events, and metadata.
-You can gather this data using BindPlane from 150 commonly used application components, on-premises environments, and hybrid cloud deployments.
+Using BindPlane, you can gather this data from 150 commonly used application components, on-premises environments, and hybrid cloud deployments.

 GCP monitoring aims to produce user-friendly insights through dashboards, charts, reports, and alerts.
 Using an Agent Policy, you can automatically install and maintain the suite of GCP monitoring agents across your Compute Engine instances to collect metrics data.